-- Pro, Business, or Enterprise account.
+- Pro, Business, or Enterprise account

-- Owner or admin privilege.
+- Account owner or admin privilege

-Enabling or disabling cloud recording management settings
+How to enable or disable cloud recording management settings

-- Sign in to the Zoom web portal as an owner, admin or user.
+- Sign in to the Zoom web portal.

 Note: If you signed up for a new Zoom account after August 21, 2021; or the New Admin Experience is enabled on your account, the Group Management page has been renamed to Groups.

-- Select the Recording tab.
+- Click the Recording tab.

 - Allow cloud recording sharing: Allow hosts to share their cloud recordings.
-The host will be shared a link of the recording.

 - IP Address Access Control: Only allow specified IP addresses to play back shared cloud recordings.
 This setting applies to cloud recordings that are shared publicly or to authenticated users.
-If a cloud recording is shared to authenticated users, signed-in users in the same account will still need their IP addresses allowed to view the recording.
+If a cloud recording is shared with authenticated users, signed-in users in the same account will still need their IP addresses allowed to view the recording.

 - Set recording as on-demand by default: Cloud recording viewers must register before they can watch the recording.

-- Note: For webinars, On-demand recording registration is not compatible with the Paypal integration, attendee emails, post-attendee links or surveys.
+Note: For webinars, on-demand recording registration is not compatible with the PayPal integration, attendee emails, post-attendee links, or surveys.

 - Delete cloud recordings after a specified number of days: Delete cloud recordings after the specified amount of days.
 Auto-deletion only happens once per day, thus it is possible that a recording may not be eligible for deletion when the auto-deletion process occurs on our servers.
 Because of this, auto-deletion commonly occurs one day after the specified amount of days.

 - Allow recovery of deleted cloud recordings from Trash: After enabling this setting, deleted cloud recordings will be kept in the trash for 30 days.
 These files will not count as part of the total storage allowance.
 This setting cannot be locked by admins.
 The host can delete cloud recordings.

 - Push notification to subscription URL when a cloud recording is available: Allows notification to trigger Webhooks when cloud recording is complete.
 This setting cannot be locked by admins.

 - Record meeting as WORM state (write once, read many): After enabling this setting, cloud recordings cannot be edited or deleted in the web portal.
 If a retention time range has been configured, recordings can't be edited or deleted until the retention period expires.